Frequently Asked (and not asked but you really want to know) Questions

 Do I get the digital files and the "license" to use them?

 In most cases the answer is YES.
 Our wedding clients always get their edited (color corrected) digital files, and if an album is part of the deal, they also get the retouched images that are included in the album.
 Always as full resolution JPEG's without watermarks.

-Our Corporate and Commercial and Product clients also get their edited (color corrected) digital files.
+Our Corporate, Commercial and Product clients also get their edited (color corrected) digital files.
 In most cases we license our clients to use the images we create for them for any use, in perpetuity.
 The only thing they can't do is sell the images to a third party without our approval and or remuneration.

-Our family portrait clients may or may not receive the digital images from a session, depending on whether they paid a higher fee that includes the edited images, or paid a lower session fee that allows them to choose individual images to be fully retouched and custom printed.
+Our family portrait clients may or may not receive the digital images from a session, depending on whether they paid a higher session fee that includes the edited images, or paid a lower session fee that allows them to choose individual images to be fully retouched and custom printed.
 Even in this category, the retouched digital file(s) can become the client's property with minimum purchases.

 Business headshot sessions usually include at least one fully retouched digital file.

 Our wedding, portraits and headshot clients can use their digital files in any way they like; they can make prints, share them with family and friends, etc. The only thing not "licensed" is the sale of digital files or products made from them to 3rd parties.

 The same usually applies to corporate clients on PR and event coverage assignments.
 There may be licensing limitations on some product, commercial, editorial and sports assignments.

 Whether digital files are included or not, and any licensing restrictions, is always stated upfront and outlined in writing on our proposals, contracts and invoices.